 Living on an Island But Can't Swim?

 This is reflective of Caribbean culture but is changing here in Grenada.
-“Get Grenada Swimming” is an initiative to teach 10,000 children and adults to swim between 2027 by offering free lessons throughout the island.
-It consists of lessons at ten sites around Grenada that offer free swim lessons year-round on Saturdays. (see map on Programmes tab ) It also includes (2) National Learn to Swim Weeks each year where swimmers are offered lessons five days in a row.
-AND OUR NEW GOAL - to certify 100 Professional Swim Instructors/Coaches by 2027.
-Watch video below!
+“Get Grenada Swimming” is an initiative to teach 10,000 children and adults to swim between 2023- 2027 by offering free lessons throughout the island.
+It consists of lessons at twelve sites around Grenada that offer free swim lessons year-round on Saturdays. (see map on Programmes tab ) It also includes (2) National Learn to Swim Weeks each year where swimmers are offered lessons five days in a row.
+AND OUR NEW GOAL - to certify 100 Professional Level II Swim Instructors/Coaches by 2027.

 Program